stats/space_shooter_server/README.md

 - [x] Style buttons for space theme and make them prefabs, update the UI with a nice space theme.
 - [x] Ensure broadcast messages do not collide, or queue them
 - [x] The game needs to spawn bullets
+- [x] Utilize the event system for managing the game
+- [x] Rewrite the screens UI to be modular

 ## Simple Design Documentation